Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_09_14_weekly_report.md

 #### Process

 I was honestly having so much trouble with this.
 I thought that I had a decent grasp of Grasshopper basics but nothing I did really seemed to work.
 My objects wouldn't cap properly (or so it seemed) and I was running on very little sleep, so nothing made sense to me.
-I fell rather ill this week but it was already so close to the submission period that I figured I just had to push through for the sake of finishing something.
+I also had fallen ill this week, but I wanted to push through and see how much I can learn about computational modeling.

 ![](https://github.com/Berkeley-MDes/tdf-fa23-turnipboys/blob/main/weekly-reports/first%20attempt%20gh.PNG)